optimizasean/pro-essentials-workshop/src/010-typescript-in-the-build-process/017-blocking-your-dev-server-with-typescript.explainer.1/readme.md

 You'll notice that if you make a TypeScript error in your code, the dev server will still run.

 This is because the dev server _doesn't_ run the TypeScript command line `tsc` on your code.
 It just runs the dev server.

+NOTE:
+Looking at the various elements of enforcing types and opinions on setup of forced checking (with blocks) and checking (without forced blocks through vite checker).
+Shown over 017 examples 1, 2, and 3.